QuickBooks Receipt Forwarding Errors: The Complete Troubleshooting Guide

 Stage 3 is the quietest failure mode.
 Your email got through, no error came back, and QuickBooks might have even sent a processing confirmation — but the receipt never appears because Intuit threw away the attachment before OCR ever ran.
 These are the culprits.

-HEIC / iPhone photo attachments silently rejected
+HEIC / iPhone photo attachments can be rejected

-Fix: iPhone Settings → Camera → Formats → Most Compatible forces JPEG capture from now on.
+Fix:iPhone Settings → Camera → Formats → Most Compatible forces JPEG capture from now on.
 For photos you have already taken, open the image in the Photos app, tap Share → Copy Photo, then paste into a new email — this converts the attachment to JPEG.

 Password-protected or encrypted PDF invoices

-Root cause: Many utility, telecom, and insurance providers email invoices as encrypted PDFs (open password or owner password).
-QuickBooks' OCR pipeline cannot read encrypted PDFs and drops them with no user-facing error.
+Root cause:Many utility, telecom, and insurance providers email invoices as encrypted PDFs (open password or owner password).
+QuickBooks' OCR pipeline cannot read encrypted PDFs and may drop them without a clear user-facing error.

 Fix: Open the PDF in Preview (macOS) or any PDF tool, re-export as a fresh PDF without a password, then attach the unprotected copy to a new email.